humaameer786/active-directory-homelab/README.md

 A working environment teaches me how to build Active Directory.

-A broken one should teach me how to actually support it.
+A broken one would teach me how to actually support it.

 ---